Spring 2026 Arrives Early for Butterflies

 Figure 4.
 New Mexico’s land managed by Bureau of Land Management (BLM), Tribal, State Land, Forest Service, Department of Defense (DOD), National Park Service (NPS), Fish and Wildlife Service (USFWS), Bureau of Reclamation.

 Minimizing bias in butterfly sampling will require intentionally going out of our way to the vast grasslands, the remote mountain ranges, creating new partnerships, and going the extra kilometer.
-However, I am not telling you that you shouldn’t keep going to your favorite spots to see your favorite species.
+However, I am not suggesting that you shouldn’t keep going to your favorite spots to see your favorite species.
 The window to see some of these butterflies is already so short.
 The best way to curb bias and unlock a greater understanding of New Mexico is to include more people.
 Even if they don’t know it, most people like seeing butterflies.
 Creating new partnerships to improve land access may start with your neighbor.
 Finding ways to bring in a wealth of ideas and excitement about New Mexico butterflies serves conservation.
 It will take diversity to document New Mexico’s biodiversity.

 The full published article, Land accessibility shapes bias in insect sampling efforts of New Mexico by Thomas Bulger, Quinlyn Baine, Steve Cary, David Lightfoot, Roxanne Márquez, Simon Doneski and Kelly Miller, can be viewed in the peer-reviewed Southwestern Naturalist journal.